All You Need to Know About RCS Business Messaging Sender Verification

 Once the process is complete and it’s been established that you’re entitled to be using the reported information, you can start running tests to preapproved devices before actually messaging customers with the brand logo at the top, name, and other corporate information available in the messaging thread.

-rcs business messaging verification process
+getting started with rcs business messaging

 This newly created profile of yours is called a Brand Chatbot (also known as Universal Profile) and its goal, aside from offering multiple ways to interact with customers, is to make you more trustworthy and render the communication more secure.
 Think of it as if it was a representative in a specific customer-facing program you run.